Katy, TX Pedestrian Accident Lawyers

 Unfortunately, all these vehicles on our roads mean car accidents are increasingly common.

 When most people think of a car accident, they imagine two or more motor vehicles smashing into each other, causing injuries to drivers and passengers.
 An often-overlooked victim in car accidents is the pedestrian.
 While pedestrians usually have the right of way, this does not protect them from negligent drivers.
 In fact, in many ways, pedestrians are the most vulnerable people involved in any accident because they don’t have the protection of a vehicle or other equipment.

 If you or a loved one was an innocent pedestrian injured by the negligent actions of a Katy driver, you deserve compensation.
-The law firm of Stewart J. Guss has over 20 years of experience practicing personal injury law in the Katy area and advocating zealously for our clients.
+Stewart J. Guss, Injury Accident Lawyers has over 20 years of experience practicing personal injury law in the Katy area and advocating zealously for our clients.
 We can help you recover from your injuries and your financial hardship.

 We bring our passion for justice and our client-first mentality to every case that we take on.
 We are a national law firm based in Houston with multiple offices around the country, and we also work with affiliate law firms across the country that share our focus and dedication to excellence.

 No matter where you are located, we may be able to help you, so call or contact us now.
 Contact our Katy Pedestrian Accident Lawyers today by calling (800) 898-4877 to schedule an immediate, free consultation.
 We know your case is important to you, and we won’t make you wait!

 In a matchup between a car and a pedestrian, there’s a clear winner… and it’s not the pedestrian.
 Cars have a protective rigid exterior, airbags, and seatbelts.
 Meanwhile, pedestrians are only protected by the clothes on their backs, and they don’t even have the benefit of the protective gear worn by bikers.